al651/alham.co/src/pages/markdown/2023-10-10-home-security-robot.md

 The app was made in Flutter, below is a demo of the app.

-<iframe id="QE4tuhMR4Xg" title="A demonstration of a connection to the camera on the robot." poster="maxresdefault"></iframe>
+<iframe id="QE4tuhMR4Xg" title="Demonstration of a connection to the camera on the robot." poster="maxresdefault"></iframe>

 <figure>
     <figcaption>In the video I connect to the local IP address of the ESP32-CAM.</figcaption>